 How does the ov-chipcard work?

 After you have purchased an ov-chipcard you can load travel credits onto your card.
 You can charge your ov-chipcard at a ticketmachine in a railway station, subway station or in one of the yellow machines in (some) supermarkets.
-To charge your chipcard you will need a debit card or credit card.
-Note that you will need at least 4 euros of credit on your card when travelling by bus, tram or subway and 20 euros when travelling by train.
+To charge your chipcard you’ll need a debit card or credit card.
+Note that you will need at least EUR 4 on your card when travelling by bus, tram or subway and EUR 20 when travelling by train.

 Now that you have an ov-chipcard with credits or a ticket you can start to travel!